lmb-freiburg/entitynet/README.md

 Note that the default settings for the scripts below is to download the validation set only.

 Use `--splits val,test,minitrain,train` to download all splits.
+Default is to download only `minitrain,val`.

 ```bash
 python -m entitynet.cli.urlbuild_step1_metadata